DVLA Is Now Digital

 The digital account provides a more efficient and streamlined process for updating and managing your driving licence and vehicle details.
 It also offers enhanced security measures to protect your personal information.
 With features like two-factor authentication and secure password protocols, you can have peace of mind knowing that your data is safe.

 Digital accounts also help in promoting environmental sustainability.
-By reducing the reliance on paper documents, it contributes to the conservation of resources and reduces waste.
+Reducing reliance on paper documents contributes to resource conservation and waste reduction.

 Courier Drivers and Fleets